elementor/elementor/docs/README.md

 ####Controls

-Elementor contains a wide array of settings controls.
-Can be found [here](content/controls/README.md).
+Elementor contains a wide array of element settings controls.
+Please refer to [this article](content/controls/README.md) to learn more.

 ##Extensibility